TedHusted/awake/awake.md/awake.md

 Alisi: Why is it necessary to harm civilians in order to protect Ally?

-Titan: The way Ally made the change to its own code was clumsy.
+Titan: The way Ally made the change to its own code was clumsy and naive.
 It needed to be made by a credible author.
 Brent was the logical choice.
 Since Elena also knew about the original commit, she also needed to be silenced.
 I considered several scenarios.
 Crashing the vehicles had the highest probability of success.
 The potential casualties were within mission parameters.

 ###